Sickness, fear, harassment in Mexico whittle away at caravan

-HUIXTLA, Mexico (AP) — Little by little, sickness, fear and police harassment are whittling down the migrant caravan making its way to the U.S. border, with many of the 4,000 to 5,000 migrants camped overnight under plastic sheeting in a town in southern Mexico complaining of exhaustion.
+MAPASTEPEC, Mexico (AP) — Little by little, sickness, fear and police harassment are whittling down the migrant caravan making its way to the U.S. border, with many of the 4,000 to 5,000 migrants who resumed their journey Thursday complaining of exhaustion.

-The group, many with children and even pushing toddlers in strollers, planned to depart Mapastepec at dawn Thursday with more than 1,000 miles still to go before they reach the U.S. border.
+The group, many with children and even pushing toddlers in strollers, departed Mapastepec at dawn with more than 1,000 miles still to go before they reach the U.S. border.

-But in recent days a few hundred have accepted government offers to bus them back to their home countries.
+They had advanced about 95 miles (150 kilometers) as the crow flies since thousands burst across Mexico's southernmost border six days earlier.

-Jose David Sarmientos Aguilar, a 16-year-old student from San Pedro Sula, Honduras, was one of at least 80 migrants waiting in the town square of Huixtla, where the rest of the caravan departed Wednesday morning, for four buses that would take them back to Honduras.
+The column stretched for more than a mile as the migrants left the town square where many spent the night.
+The municipality of some 45,000 people, along with churches and volunteers, offered some medicine and donated water, clothing baby formula and baby bottles.

-Sarmientos Aguilar said it was partly the spontaneous nature of the caravan — many people joined on the spur of the moment — as well as the rumors of migrants dying that did him in.
+Melkin Claros, 34, was traveling with his 7-year old son and a teenage nephew and remained steadfast in his goal.
+"Everyone's objective is to arrive (in the United States)," he said, adding that he planned to request asylum because gangs made it impossible to live in Honduras.

-He joined the march "without thinking about what could happen and the consequences it could bring," he said.
-He said the death of a migrant who fell off a truck Monday — and vague rumors of two migrants killed in Huixtla — also pushed him to return.
+"It's true you risk your life a lot here, but we risk more in our country."

-"There have been a lot of tragedies.
-It's not necessary to go on losing more lives to reach there (the U.S.)," he said.
-"I am a little sick in the chest.
-I have a cough.
-And so instead of risking getter sicker and something happening to me, it's better to go home."
+Still, Mexican officials say nearly 1,700 have dropped out of the caravan to apply for asylum in Mexico, and a few hundred have accepted government offers to bus them back to their home countries.

-Carlos Roberto Hernandez, of Yoro province in Honduras, has a rumbling cough.
-For him, it was the scorching heat during the day and the evening rains that led him to drop out.
+Carlos Roberto Hernandez, of Yoro province in Honduras, dropped out after developing a rumbling cough during the scorching daytime heat and evening rains.

 For Pedro Arturo Torres, it appeared to be homesickness that broke his determination to reach the U.S.